Mylab6/CmakeRayLibTemplate/Readme.md

 This comes with Raylib, RayGui and Physac.
 Eventually I'll include a small game with this repo.

+# CTemplate Branch

+I've decided to switch to CPP since that's a better fit for my projects, but here's the original C template.
 ### I AM NOT A C EXPERT.
 If something wasn't done the right way, feel free to fork or make a PR.
 This project was born out of my inability to find a an easy way to get started with Raylib.
 It **should** be easy to get these things working.
 Web builds awesome!